Recipients of 2021 Montle Prize Announced

-Three undergraduate students at Tufts University have been awarded The Paul and Elizabeth Montle Prize for Entrepreneurial Achievement in recognition of their passion, knowledge and skillset in the field of entrepreneurship.
+The Derby Entrepreneurship Center at Tufts awarded three undergraduate students The Paul and Elizabeth Montle Prize for Entrepreneurial Achievement in recognition of their passion, knowledge and skillset in the field of entrepreneurship.

-The annual prize, offered through Tufts Entrepreneurship Center, includes three monetary awards: “The Senior Award” ($15,000), “Most Progress in a New Venture” ($10,000), and “Best Demonstration of Grit” ($10,000).
-Griffen Saul, A21, Matthew Alswanger, A21, and Lenor Levy, BFA + BS ‘23, were selected for the respective honors following a rigorous review of applications.
+The annual prize includes three monetary awards: “The Senior Award” ($15,000), “Most Progress in a New Venture” ($10,000), and “Best Demonstration of Grit” ($10,000).
+Devan Venkataraman, A22, Amber Asumda, A22, and Jay Yi, A22, were selected for the respective honors following a rigorous review of applications and interview process.

 The Montle Prize for Entrepreneurial Achievement was established by the late Paul Montle, an alumnus of Tufts University’s Class of 1969, to support students as they become leaders in business and nonprofit sectors.
 The honor celebrates innovative thinking and expertise gained through entrepreneurship courses, co-curricular events, competitions, and working in a startup.